Jose1697/Patrones/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the sublime-travels.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests